evaneschneider/site/_posts/2016-3-2-HLLC-solver.markdown

 I wrote a new HLLC Riemann solver for Cholla.
-It is based on Toro's extension to the HLL solver that incoporates a contact wave (so there are two intermediate states, instead of just one), and uses estimates for the wave speeds described in Batten 1997.
-Advantages of this solver include the fact that it does not require an iterative scheme to calculate the pressure (so is less expensive than the exact solver), is positive definite (unlike a linearized solver), and is generally less complicated than the Roe solver.
+It is based on Toro's extension to the HLL solver that incoporates a contact wave (so there are two intermediate states, instead of just one), and uses estimates for the signal speeds described in Batten 1997.
+Advantages of this solver include the fact that it does not require an iterative scheme to calculate the pressure (so is less computationally expensive than the exact solver), it is positive definite (unlike a linearized solver), and it is generally less complicated than the Roe solver.
 Claims in the literature indicate that it is also highly robust and produces results that are competitive with an exact solver.